layilin/SP23-33852/glossary.md

 - Rhubarb \(*Rheum rhabarbarum*\).
 A plant whose native range includes southern Siberia and northern and central China.
 Traditionally used for indigestion and bowel complaints; now commonly used as a fruit.

-- Rice \(*Oryza glaberrima*\).
-One of the major food crops in West Africa, native to the region.
-Rice did not make up a major part of the diets of the enslaved in the Caribbean, but South Carolina was the major Atlantic exporter of the rice species known as *Oryza sativa*, which originated in Asia.
+- Rice.
+Rice did not make up a major part of the diets of the enslaved living in the Caribbean islands, but South Carolina was the major Atlantic exporter of the rice species known as *Oryza sativa*, which originated in Asia.
 There is also a species of rice indigenous to Africa known as *Oryza glaberrima*.
-Enslaved persons may occasionally have grown both *Oryza sativa* and *Oryza glaberrima* in their provision grounds and gardens.
+Enslaved persons in the Caribbean islands may occasionally have grown both *Oryza sativa* and *Oryza glaberrima* in their provision grounds and gardens.

-- Ricinus \(*Jatropha curcas*\).
-The physic nut plant, which is often conflated with the castor oil plant (*Ricinus communis*).
+- Ricinus.
+The physic nut plant (*Jatropha curcas*), which is often conflated with the castor oil plant (*Ricinus communis*).
 The physic nut tree is native to the tropical Americas.
 It is toxic to human beings and livestock and was often used as a purgative in the eighteenth century.

 - Royal palm \(*Roystonea oleracea*\).
 A tree that can reach forty meters in height, native to the Lesser Antilles, northern South America, and Guatemala.
 Grainger also calls it the palmeto.

-- Sabbaca \(*Persea americana*\).
-A variety of avocado, which probably originated in Central America.
-It then spread to the Caribbean in the aftermath of the Spanish conquest of Mexico.
-Avocado was an important part of the diets of the enslaved who had access to it: they harvested it from woodlands, versus growing it in provision grounds or gardens (Higman 158-160).
+- Sabbaca.
+A variety of avocado (*Persea americana*).

 - Sand-box tree \(*Hura crepitans*\).
 A tree that gets its name from its seed pods, which, when dried, were used as sandboxes for blotting ink.
 Apart from being quite tall, the sandbox tree is peculiar for two other reasons: its leaves, bark, and sap are poisonous, and, when ripe, its seed pods open with loud, explosive sounds, flinging their seeds at speeds exceeding 100 mph.
 Its native range is the tropical Americas.

 - Sappadilla \(*Manilkara zapota*\).
 The sapodilla, also known as the nasebery or nispero, is a sour or tart fruit whose native range includes Central America, Mexico, and the Caribbean.

 - Sarsaparilla.
 Refers to various species of the genus *Smilax* native to Central and South America.
 Spanish conquistadors named it *zarzaparilla* and learned from indigenous peoples to use it as an antisyphilitic.
 Also used to flavor drinks, including root beer in the nineteenth century.
-Grainger may have been referring to the species *Smilax regelii*, known as "Jamaica sarsaparilla."

 - Sempre-vive.
 The genus *Sempervivum* ("always living"), a group of plants native to Europe and parts of Asia.